apache/apisix/CONTRIBUTING.md

             apisix/plugins/limit-count/*.lua > \
             /tmp/check.log 2>&1 || (cat /tmp/check.log && exit 1)
 ```
+      The `lj-releng` will be downloaded automatically by `make lint` if not exists.

 * test case style
     * Use tool to check your test case style statically by command, eg: `reindex t/admin/*.t`.
 ```shell